 Attention UK investors!
-You know we created that massive broker comparison table?
-Well, we’ve gone back to the coalface and updated it in order to help you find the best online broker for you.
+Remember our massive broker comparison table?
+Well, we’ve rolled up our sleeves and updated it again to help you find the best online broker for you.

-Filling in the nation’s potholes with a thimble would have been more fun.
+Translating the King James Bible into Swahili a line at a time with ChatGPT would have been more fun.
 But it would not have produced a quick and easy overview of all the main execution-only investment services.

 Investment platforms, stock brokers, call ’em what you will… we’ve stripped ’em down to their undies for you to eyeball over a cup of tea and your favourite tranquillisers.